-If you catch it at the right angle, where I found myself sitting, inside the premises of Namdroling monastery, in Bylakuppe, surrounded by the bright and cheerful company of Buddhists, among which many were the first generation Tibetan immigrants, it can give off something of the light of a fairy-tale.
+From where I found myself sitting, inside the premises of Namdroling Monastery, everything appeared like a fair-tale.
+I was surrounded by a bright and cheerful company of a few thousand happy Buddhists, among which many were the first generation Tibetan refugees in India.

-Speaking of the fairy-tale, one of the greatest miseries of the human condition is that we are not always keen to give up on our fairy tales.
-We expect our lives to turn into something magical, something extraordinary from the moment we are currently living in.
+Speaking of the fairy-tale, one of the greatest miseries of the human condition is that we are not always keen to give up on fairy tales.
+We expect our lives to turn into something magical, something extraordinary than the situation we are in right now.

 “We are like dogs barking at the injustice of the universe when our keeper goes out, to buy us some more food” William James

-From the garden where I collected these thoughts, I could hear the sounds of chants and gongs from the temple.
-And right beside me, was my new friend, and yet another Tibetan loving his time in India (and when I say loving his time, I really mean it).
+From the gardens of Namdrolong Monastery where I collected these perturbed thoughts, I could hear the sounds of chants and gongs from the temple.
+And right beside me, was my new friend, and yet another Tibetan loving his time in India.

-What he told me about his parents’ experiences and their journey to India doesn’t matter much, as for how they gave their life a new meaning, just like thousands of other Tibetans living in different parts of India did.
+What he told me about his parents’ experiences and their journey to India doesn’t matter much, but how they accepted a new life in India — just like thousands of other Tibetans living in different parts of India, including those living in Bylakuppe.

 “The best way to change our life